hatRiot/PeachOrchard/README.md

 Peach Orchard
 ==

-Peach Orchard is a web front-end to the Peach fuzzer; it provides a centralized server and distributed nodes that centralizes all crash and status information.
-Each system that runs Peach can fire up an Orchard node that will send crash information back to the mothership, which will then be viewable from the web interface.
+Peach Orchard is a web front-end to aggregate crash and status information for different fuzzers; it provides a centralized server and distributed nodes that centralizes all crash and status information.
+Each system that runs a fuzzer can fire up an Orchard node that will send crash information back to the mothership, which will then be viewable from the web interface.
 If you happen to run a dozen or so fuzzers like I do, this is a nice way to pull that information together to quickly check for any crashes.

 I'm bad at web design and have implemented a simple Django app with Bootstrap3; if you're a web guy who likes doing web things, I'd love PRs.